Hello Happiness: Critical reception

 Hello Happiness received generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 68 based on 6 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 68 based on six reviews, indicating "generally favorable reviews".
+Damien Morris, writing for Observer, called Hello Happiness a "vital calling card to remind everyone to come hear this unearthly voice, still sizzling with spice.
+Producer Switch sashays through a bunch of styles, taking on orchestral disco, blues, funk and even a little dubstep with a bright confidence."